honestypugh2/hybrid-router-workshop/infra/README.md

 - OpenAI service is configured with managed identity support
 - APIM is configured with secure protocols only
 - AI Foundry Project uses system-assigned managed identity
-- **Automatic Role Assignments**: Services are automatically assigned appropriate roles using azure-roles.json:
+- **Automatic Role Assignments**: Services are automatically assigned appropriate roles defined in main.bicep:
   - AI Foundry Project gets `CognitiveServicesOpenAIUser` role on OpenAI service
   - API Management gets `CognitiveServicesOpenAIUser` role on OpenAI service
+  - Role definitions are embedded in the Bicep template (not external JSON file)

 ### API Keys and Secrets